 - Don’t leave to the last minute – you should apply for an ESTA at least 72 hours before travel

 - Most people will get a response within 72 hours after submitting their application

-If crossing a land/water border to the USA from Canada:
+Here is the process of crossing a land border into the USA from Canada.

-Getting an I94W on arrival in the USA is straightforward but can take a bit of time.
 After reaching the US border booths (sorry, there is no way to skip the queue!), you will be directed to a secondary building.
-Here, you will fill out the I94W card with your personal info and travel plans.
-This green card will be stapled into your passport.
+Here, you will fill out the green I94W card with your personal info and travel plans.
+This card will then be stapled into your passport.